I

 On

-“Knoxvegas” apartment, into our newly constructed and current
+“Knoxvegas” apartment into our newly constructed and current home

-home, in “Corrytonvegas.”
+in “Corrytonvegas.”
 I was still working at DeRoyal.
-She was
+She was still

 In

-August of 2003, we had arranged a week's vacation at Myrtle Beach,
+August 2003, we had arranged a week's vacation at Myrtle Beach, South

-South Carolina.
-The complete air conditioning system, on our 1988
+Carolina.
+The complete air conditioning system on our 1988 Nissan

-Nissan Stanza, had gone out.
-A supposedly reputable repair shop,
+Stanza had gone out.
+A supposedly reputable repair shop, which I've

-which I've never used again, replaced the system.
-The replacement did
+never used again, replaced the system.
+The replacement did not work.

-not work.
-Some, but not all, of the money we paid was reimbursed to
+Some but not all of the money we paid was reimbursed to us.

 On

-our 2000 Toyota Camry – which took us to the beach the next month!
+our 2000 Toyota Camry.
+It took us to the beach the next month!
+We

-We paid just over half the cost up front and financed the balance
+paid just over half the cost up front and financed the balance until

-mostly.
-I drove it several times.
-Mrs. Appalachian Irishman loved
+drove it several times.
+Mrs. Appalachian Irishman loved that car!

 I